Using the VisioForge MCP Server for AI-Assisted Development¶

 search_api¶

-Example queries your AI assistant can make: - "Search for video capture classes" - "Find methods related to RTSP streaming" - "Show all MediaBlocks audio encoders"
+Example queries: - "Search for video capture classes" - "Find methods related to RTSP streaming" - "Show all MediaBlocks audio encoders"

-Example queries: - "Show example code for RTSP camera capture" - "Get code snippet for MP4 recording" - "Example of applying video effects"
+Example queries: - "Code example for RTSP camera capture" - "Show MP4 recording snippet" - "Example of applying video effects"

 list_deployment_guides¶